coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 <em>Diagram of a scholarly object with a landing page, content resource, metadata resource and two identifiers.
 Signposting interrelates the different parts of the scholary object with typed links.</em>
 </p>

+## Discovery of LDN Inboxes

+A secondary role of Signposting and typed links in the COAR Notification protocol is to facilitate the discovery of LDN Inboxes.
+When presented with a landing page of a scholarly object or a content page, a sender of COAR Notify notifications must be able to determine the appropriate LDN Inbox URL to which the notifications should be sent.

+One common approach to address this is to maintain a list of well-known URL locations of the LDN Inboxes of repositories and service providers.
+An alternative approach is to use Signposting and typed links that guide machines to the preferred inbox associated with a scholarly object.
+For this latter approach, this guide will provide a recommendation using Signposting and typed links.

 ## Typed links

 Signposts are typed links that are added to resources that constitute a scholarly object.
 Two methods are available to provide such typed links: